Contact SalesLog in

 • Two-tailed z-test: p-value = 2 × P(−|Zscore|) or 2 - 2 × P(|Zscore|)

-Here’s the step-by-step guide on how to calculate the p-value from a z-score:
+Here’s a step-by-step guide to calculating the p-value from a z-score:

 2. Find the z-score: Start by finding the z-score of your data.
 This tells you how many standard deviations away from the mean your data point is.
-Find your z-score by leveraging statistical software (like R or SPSS) or look up the deviation in a table (like this one).
+Find your z-score by leveraging statistical software (such as R or SPSS) or look up the standard deviation in a table (like this one).

 • For a one-tailed test: If the z-score is positive (right-tailed test), subtract the cumulative probability from 1.
 If the z-score is negative (left-tailed test), use the cumulative probability directly.

-6. Interpret the p-value: If the p-value is very small (usually less than 0.05), it suggests that your data is unlikely under the null hypothesis, indicating statistical significance.
+6. Interpret the p-value: If the p-value is very small (usually less than 0.05), this suggests it is unlikely that your data is under the null hypothesis, indicating statistical significance.
 You can also use our p-value calculator above to interpret the p-value based on the confidence level.

-The following formula gives the p-value from the t-score.
+The following formula shows how to calculate the p-value from the t-score.

 • Left-tailed t-test: p-value = cdft,d(tscore)